plone/training/index.rst

 The training is intended as a three-day course for people who are new to Plone.
 It can be abridged to two days.

+If you have question, found errors or want to book us for a training please contact us at team@starzel.de.

 Contents: